 - May have expanded pharmaceutical applications as a drug absorption enhancing agents in certain drug delivery systems.

 - Iran’s Mazandaran University of Medical Sciences discovered that because of aloe vera’s ability to help with wounds, provide mucous membrane protection, and its antioxidant characteristics, it was an effective agent for balancing oral candidiasis in patients undergoing head and neck radiotherapy.

 Choosing the Best Aloe Vera Products

 Purchasing an aloe vera product should be done with the same scrutiny you’d use when purchasing any supplement.
 Quality and purity should be your top priorities.
 If you’re buying aloe vera juice, organic is an absolute must.
 Unpasteurized is also mandatory to ensure enzymatic integrity.
-It’s a personal preference, but I also recommend a concentrated aloe vera juice.
-Many people find it easier to consume a more potently powerful small serving, as either a straight shot or juice/smoothie additive.
-Read and understand the labels to ensure you’re purchasing a quality product that’s both effective and pure.
+Many people enjoy concentrated aloe vera juice products, but when it comes to the integrity of the supplement, capsules may be more potent.
+My personal recommendation is Aloe Fuzion™.
+The key thing is to remember to read and understand the labels to ensure you’re purchasing a quality product that’s both effective and pure.